Working with Traumatized Parts

 • Self-destructive patterns, such as self-harm or risky behaviours, can be a way to distract from overwhelming feelings or to gain back a sense of control over one’s own experience.

 While these type of behaviours may provide temporary relief, they do not address the underlying causes of distress or promote long-term healing.
-Relying solely on these strategies can perpetuate a cycle of avoidance and prevent individuals from engaging in more constructive and transformative ways of working through difficult emotions.
-At the same time, the obvious harmful effects of this behavior often motivate people to seek help or address underlying problems.
+Often more problems are created.
+Relying on these strategies can perpetuate a cycle of avoidance and prevent individuals from engaging in more constructive and transformative ways of working through difficult emotions.
+At the same time, the obvious harmful effects of this behaviour often motivate people to seek help or address underlying problems.

 Traumatised Parts – Dissociated Experiences

 The Functional Parts (managers / protectors) protect and safeguard the Traumatised Parts as best as possible by engaging in productive, but sometimes controlling behaviours.
-Failing that the Difficult Parts step in as firefighters and first responders and do everything possible to distract us.
+Failing that the Difficult Parts step in as firefighters and first responders and do everything possible to distract us or react to the situation.

 Body Psychotherapy & Working with Parts